usnistgov/REFPROP-wrappers/wrappers/MATLAB/README.md

     y
     z
 ```
-Multiple outputs are returned in a data structure ([see the documentation for the REFPROPdll function](http://refprop-docs.readthedocs.io/en/latest/DLL/high_level.html#f/_/REFPROPdll)), and you can obtain the first output by indexing the ``Output`` list.
+Multiple outputs are returned in a data structure ([see the documentation for the REFPROPdll function](http://refprop-docs.readthedocs.io/en/latest/DLL/high_level.html#f/_/REFPROPdll)).
+Then you can obtain the first output by indexing the ``Output`` list.
 This interface calls directly into the DLL (via Python), so the documentation is exactly what you need to know for MATLAB too.

+As of ctREFPROP 0.7, the return type is an [array.array](https://docs.python.org/3/library/array.html) in Python in order to make the Python interface more computationally efficient (and thus the MATLAB one too).
+In order to make use of this output in MATLAB, you can either

+A) Convert the array.array to a list with ``py.list(r.Output)`` (less efficient option)
+B) Convert the array.array to a MATLAB array with ``double(r.Output)`` (more efficient option) [MATLAB docs](https://www.mathworks.com/help/matlab/matlab_external/handling-data-returned-from-python.html)

-The normal boiling point temperature is then obtained from the Output:
+The normal boiling point temperature is then obtained from the Output array:
 ```
+>> o = double(r.Output);
->> r.Output(1)
+>> o(1)

 ans =

-  Python list with no properties.

-    [373.1242958476959]
+  373.1243
 ```

 Success!